 An investment in our Securities involves certain risks, including, among other things, the risk of leverage and risks relating to investments in securities of small, private and developing businesses.
 Common shares of closed-end investment companies frequently trade at a discount to their net asset value per share.
 If our shares trade at a discount to their net asset value, this will likely increase the risk of loss to purchasers of our Securities.
-You should review carefully the risks and uncertainties, including the risk of leverage and dilution, described in, or incorporated by reference into, the section titled "Risk Factors" beginning on page 4 of this prospectus or included in, or incorporated by reference into, the applicable prospectus supplement and in any free writing prospectus before investing in our securities.
+You should review carefully the risks and uncertainties, including the risk of leverage and dilution, described in, or incorporated by reference into, the section titled "Risk Factors" beginning on page 4 of this prospectus or included in, or incorporated by reference into, the applicable prospectus supplement and in any free writing prospectusses we have authorized for use in connection with a specific offering, and under similar headings in the other documents that are incorporated by reference into this prospectus before investing in our securities.